Speaking

 The topics below can all be presented as single-event keynotes or lectures, interactive presentations, or even multi-stage workshops unfolding over the course of a conference or faculty development day.
 Talks and topics can be taken singly or combined for a fuller event; both in-person and virtual engagements are available.

 Are the faculty at your institution engaged in research that deserves to find a wider audience?
-Are you an academic or teacher that would like to cross over the border between writing for you disciplinary peers and writing for more public audiences?
-This interactive presentation argues that the way to establish these goals is to draw upon our hard-won wisdom as teachers to create effective learning experiences for readers.
+Are you an academic or teacher that would like to cross over the border between writing for your disciplinary peers and writing for more public audiences?
+This interactive workshop argues that the way to establish these goals is to draw upon our hard-won wisdom as teachers to create better learning experiences for readers.
 This approach draws lessons from Jim’s work as a book series acquisition editor, his multiple books aimed at general academic audiences, and his dozens of published magazine and newspaper essays.
-This workshop is based on Jim’s next book, currently scheduled for publication in 2024 from the University of Chicago Press.
+This workshop is based on Jim’s next book, which will be published in April of 2025 from the University of Chicago Press.
 This material can be presented in a single interactive lecture, but can also be used to create a half-day or full day writing retreat for faculty.

 • Supporting Student Attention in a Technological Age